reritom/region-app-example/region-app/README.md

 - Serialisers are part of the presentation layer.
 A serialiser takes an instance of a model and converts it into a dictionary that is able to serialised by the `flask.jsonify` function.
 The name itself is a misnomer, because it doesn't actually serialise.
 - The model tables are created in the database at run-time if they aren't already present.
 This is not how I would handle this in production.
 One could use something like `Flask-Migrate` to handle the database migrations, however I consider this as step in the wrong direction as it overly couples your DBA setup with the ORM you are using.
 A better approach from my perspective would be to have an external DBA repo with its own tooling for handling migrations.
 The database should be versioned and considered like any other component.
 - Often one will see a json response to a `GET /resources` in the form of a list.
 When adding pagination, they then change the response to be an object which contains a nested list, and keys indicating the page number, the total number of pages, etc, which leads to inconsistency between how paginated and non-paginated resources are presented.
 In this case, we paginate returning just a list, and allow the client to deduce how many pages they would like to traverse.
 Perhaps this could be improved by having an OPTIONS request return the total number of records.
+- We show API integration using the OpenStreetMap API, however, the data from that API is largely static, so while a time based cache is ok for this example, really we should either store a local copy on our end (maybe as part of the region model).
+I imagine for this example, the purpose is to show run-time API integration as opposed to pre-deployment enrichment of the dataset that we use to seed the database with.

 ## Installation
 ```